 Building SMS to Email Integrations

-Here we will have one of our Directors teach you more about bridging the gap between SMS and your business email inbox to drive better customer experiences.
+Learn how to bridge the gap between SMS and email to drive better customer experiences.

 Good afternoon everyone.
 My name is Tyler and I’ll be moderating the webinar today.
 First off, I just wanted to welcome you all for taking the time to join our 15 minute webinar, Integrating Text Messaging into your Business Email Inbox for A Better Customer Experience.
 Now, I’d like to introduce Brad Roldan.
 Brad is our Director of Sales Engineering and a Messaging evangelists here.
 Brad has a vast knowledge of Voice and Messaging APIs and he’s been utilizing those at Bandwidth for the past six years where he’s led our product development team, and he also helped launch our application platform.
 I’m going to hand everything over to Brad for our overview and the demo.